CtrlK

 Progressive Disclosure

-Excellent progressive disclosure with a concise overview that links to one-level-deep references (policies.md, patterns.md, troubleshooting.md, SDK references).
-The quick reference table provides at-a-glance information with links to details.
-Navigation is clear and well-signaled throughout.
+Excellent progressive disclosure with a concise overview and well-signaled one-level-deep references to policies.md, patterns.md, troubleshooting.md, and SDK references.
+The quick reference table provides immediate value while pointing to detailed docs.

 3 / 3